 However, my interest is in the advertising claims that formed the basis of her discipline.
 On her website, Villaver stated that:

-- She is “Jacksonville’s best auto injury attorney.”
+- She is “Jacksonville’s best car accident claim attorney.”

 - She is the “Jacksonville, North Carolina’s personal injury specialist.”